Contact & Help

 Can I buy a ring with elvish engraving?

-Yes - Jens Hansen has created the world's most accurate 'prop replica official licensed The One Ring for Weta (under their licensed from Warner Bros.)
-You can purchase these in gold-plated tungsten-carbide, sterling silver and 10K solid yellow gold.
+Yes.
+We make the officially licensed The One Ring for Wētā Workshop in gold-plated tungsten-carbide, sterling silver and 10K solid yellow

 What ring size was actually used in the movies?